 Skip to main content

-Research shown that block out curtains and shades will reduce the amount of heat which is transferred via your windows by as much as 24 percent.
-Keep your curtains down all day and you'll find there's a noticeable difference in room temperature – and the more sunlight your blinds block out, the cooler the room will be.
+Research shows that block-out curtains and shades can reduce heat transfer through windows by up to 24%.
+Keep your curtains down during the day to maintain an ideal room temperature for sleeping, as the more sunlight your blinds block, the cooler the room will be.

 Shop all block out curtains